 - No fee the first year, thereafter $89 annual fee

 - No foreign transaction fees

-- Better Signup Bonus: At 40,000 "miles" or ~$440 if redeemed towards travel, the Barclays Arrival Card offers a better signup bonus than most cash back cards.
+- Better Signup Bonus: At 40,000 "miles" or over $400 if redeemed towards travel, the Barclays Arrival Card offers a better signup bonus than most cash back cards.
 The Chase Freedom and Capital One Venture only have a 10,000 point signup bonus, for example.

 - Annual Fee Waived First Year: The $89 annual fee is waived the first year, so assuming you redeem your points for travel sometime within the first year, you should get at least $440 in value.